 Control and test groups were equally matched for demographic characteristics with no significant differences (Table I).
 In each group the number of males was more than the females.
 The average noise levels (mean \pm SD) at the mills were 83.5 ± 8.2 dB(A) and 80.3 ± 8.2 dB(A) in the autorickshaws.
-At the shops where the shopping assistants worked, the offices of the clerks and in the laboratory the noise levels were 40.6 ± 4.9 , 39.3 ± 5.7 and 36.2 dB(A) respectively.
-Data for the polysomnography parameters were calculated from the manually scored data stored in optical disks.
+At the shops where the shopping assistants worked, the offices of the clerks and in the laboratory the noise levels were 40.6 ± 4.9 .
+39.3 ± 5.7 and 36.2 dB(A) respectively.
+Data for the polysomnography parameters was calculated from the manually scored data stored in optical disks.
 A total of one hundred and three all night recordings were done on forty eight subjects.
 Five subjects (two each from Groups I and III and one Group II) had three recordings each and two subjects (both from Group I) had four recordings done on them.
 These extra recordings were done because the data got corrupted in 2, could not be retrieved in 4 and was of poor quality in 1.
 For the final analysis, forty six pairs of recordings and two single night recordings were taken.
 For two volunteers only one night recording was taken because both recordings were accidentally stored on a faulty disc and could not be accessed at the time of final analysis.

 The polysomnographic data (Table II) reveals a significant decrease in total REM time in Group I and II but not in the third group.
 Total time spent in Slow Wave Sleep (SWS) is significantly decreased in Group I but not in other Groups.
 SOL is decreased in Groups I and III but not in II.
-Five parameters are altered in Group I, three in Group II and only two in Group III.
+Five parameters are altered in Groups I, three in Groups II and only two in Groups III.
 Sleep efficiency is also decreased in Group I which is not seen in the other groups (Table III).
-The overall sleep efficiency (mean \pm SD) was 81.2 ± 6.1 and 79.1 ± 5.9 in control and test groups respectively when all the controls and the test subjects were taken together
+The overall sleep efficiency